Korean Air says jet diverted in Canada after threat

 Korean Air flight 72, which was en route to South Korean capital Seoul, diverted to the Comox base on Vancouver Island in Canada’s Pacific province British Columbia, soon after takeoff from Vancouver, the airline said in a statement released on Wednesday in Seoul.

-“The (Korean Air) US call centre received a call that there was a threat on board the aircraft,” Korean Air (003490.KS) said in a statement.
+“The (Korean Air) US call center received a call that there was a threat on board the aircraft,” Korean Air said in a statement.
 A Korean Air spokeswoman could not confirm whether it was a bomb threat, as earlier reported by Canadian media.

 The plane, a Boeing 777, had 147 people including 134 passengers on board, the airline said.